kyuupichan/electrumx/docs/ENVIRONMENT.rst

-  An empty string (normally indicating all interfaces) is interpreted as `localhost`, because allowing access to the server's RPC interface to arbitrary connections aacross the internet is not a good idea.
+  An empty string (normally indicating all interfaces) is interpreted as `localhost`, because allowing access to the server's RPC interface to arbitrary connections across the internet is not a good idea.

 * **RPC_PORT**